 Credits earned in these classifications are recorded on the student’s transcript.

-Up to 15 graduate credits earned under one or more of the above classifications may later be counted in a master’s degree program if endorsed by the school or department and approved by the Graduate School.
-Students must submit a Request for Transfer of Graduate Credit form which is available on the Graduate School website.
+Up to 15 graduate credits earned under one or more of the above classifications may later be transferred in to a master’s degree program if endorsed by the school or department and approved by the Graduate School.
+Students must submit a Request for Transfer of Graduate Credit form, which is available on the Graduate School website.
 These credits fall within the 15-credit maximum of transfer credit allowed for a master’s degree program.
 Approved credits may be used to meet relevant university degree requirements.